 Convention Center/Golden Hall Shelter Information

-Operation Shelter to Home: Regional Approach to Helping Our Homeless Neighbors
+Overview of Operation Shelter to Home: Regional Approach to Helping Our Homeless Neighbors

 Dubbed “Operation Shelter to Home,” the temporary repurposing of Golden Hall and the San Diego Convention Center in the City of San Diego as shelters will support a broader regional approach to address homelessness during this state of emergency.

 Staff at the Convention Center will be focused on finding housing for individuals as well as sheltering them.
 The Operation Shelter to Home Incident Command team has identified a number of exit strategies to quickly transition people into permanent housing solutions – ultimately reducing the number of individuals experiencing homelessness in our region.

 Individuals are being moved into Golden Hall and the Convention Center in a phased approach to ensure needs and resources are scaled appropriately.
 Once physical distancing requirements have been met for current shelter residents, capacity will be assessed to intake unsheltered San Diegans.
 When beds become available for unsheltered San Diegans, the Regional Task Force and our partners will provide information and clear direction to service providers and outreach teams on how to access shelter beds.

 Golden Hall and the Convention Center will offer services similar to other shelters, including 24-hour security, meals, showers, bathrooms, laundry services, case managers and housing navigation.
 The County of San Diego will provide mental and behavioral health services, healthcare and daily health screenings.
 The Convention Center has installed large projectors and Wi-Fi access for clients to have entertainment and full connectivity for work, school or other needs.